VimuthM/eusoff_meal_bot/README.md

 2. Run `yarn` to install dependencies
 3. Enable the [Google Apps Script API](https://script.google.com/home/usersettings)
 4. Then login to Google, `clasp login`
-5. Create the google app, `clasp create --title "Eusoff Meal Bot" --type webapp`
+5. Create the google app, `clasp create --title "Eusoff Meal Bot" --type webapp --rootDir ./src`
+6. Add the file order from `.clasp.json.example` into `.clasp.json`.
-6. Copy `secret.js.example` into `secret.js`, replace all placeholder values with your own, except for deployment id.
+7. Copy `secret.js.example` into `secret.js`, replace all placeholder values with your own, except for deployment id.
-7. Deploy it using `clasp deploy` to get the deployment id.
+8. Deploy it using `clasp deploy` to get the deployment id.

    Take note of the deployment id after `Created version x`